GauravKrishnagaali/Group-11-DS-and-AI-Lab-Project/README.md

 ### Repository Contents

-- Training scripts for model development
-- Inference notebooks for experimentation
+- Training and evaluation notebooks under milestone folders
-- Comprehensive documentation
-- Deployment configuration
+- TensorBoard logs under `Milestone-4_SG/logs/`
+- Milestone reports in respective folders
-- Requirements and dependencies
+- Requirements and dependencies (to be added if code environment is shared)

 ## 📊 Progress Tracking